wiselencave/MDXReForged/README.md

 - Optimized `Track<T>` loading. `Model` refactored.

 ### Null safety:
 - Added `GetItems<T>` for safe access to list-based chunks.
 If the chunk is missing, it returns an empty list.
-Added strongly-typed overloads (e.g., `GetBones()`, `GetTextures()`).
-- Animation tracks and their nodes list are now always initialized.
+- Animation tracks and their node arrays are now always initialized.
 Absent animations result in empty tracks instead of `null`.
 - Certain newer-format properties are now `nullable`.
 - Reworked `CLID`:
   - Introduced `ICollisionGeometry` interface.